zwin-project/zwin.dev/content/getting_started/zen_walkthrough/en.md

 ![3d_app](3d_app.png "image_tooltip")

+(Some STL files can't be opened with Zen Object Viewer.
+See [the asset folder of Zen Object Viewer](https://github.com/zwin-project/zen-object-viewer/tree/main/assets) for sample stl files that were confirmed working properly.)

 If you point Ray to the 3D model and scroll, the models rotate.
 The model works as a 3D window, so you can also move it by dragging the app name plate shown below the app.

 ## Coming back to 2D screen